 A few things you should consider when choosing digital signage hardware:

 - How many devices are you deploying?

-- Where will you place the large TV display screens?
+- Where will you place the large digital signage displays?

 - What type of content will you display?

-- Can the hardware integrate with your existing infrastructure?
+- Can your new hardware integrate with your existing infrastructure?

 2. Choosing the right digital signage player

 The media player is the brain behind your digital signage and one of the most important parts to run your system flawlessly.
 Typically you will need one media player per display unless you are using a video splitter to build a video wall.

 - Media players can generally be broken down into three types:

 The main difference between these players is factors like size, processing power, memory, storage and price.